Voodoo Molly Vintage is a small team based in Auckland, NZ. It is run by husband and wife team Lyall and Antonia Marino.

 Antonia folded a piece of paper in half.
 On the left she wrote nouns representing old, bad, naughty, sin, creepy, dirty.
 On the right she wrote female names that gave the impression of nice, innocent, light, virginity, pretty.

 Using a pencil Antonia connected words on the left with words on the right gradually narrowing down to just one name.
 Voodoo Molly.
 A name that was funky and memorable.
-A name implying the transformation from evil to innocent, bad to good.
+A name implying the transformation from sin to innocent, dark to light, bad to good.
 Exactly like the makeovers she had started to perform on her bespoke furniture pieces.

 The tagline 'Create Voodoo Magic' would be used years later.
 However Antonia maintains the magic came alive on that day.